AbanobZakaria03/Solofit/README.md

 # Solofit
-A diet app using native android with java and firebase.
+A diet app using native android with java , firebase and AI.

 ## Screenshots